DeflatedPickle/Quiver/README.md

 - Custom text-editor and image-editor.
 - More items for the menus.
 - More uses for properties.json.
+- Resource Pack installer.
+- Resource Pack opener.
+- A resource pack patcher.
+- A theme designer/editor for the SAO-UI mod.

 ### Bugs:
 - Syntax highlighting for strings carries on until the final quotation is found.